fusionnetwork-dev/PekoraStrap/README.md

 ----

-PekoraStrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.
+PekoraStrap is a third-party replacement for the standard Pekora bootstrapper, providing additional useful features and improvements.

 Running into a problem or need help with something?
 [Check out the Wiki](https://github.com/PekoraStraplabs/PekoraStrap/wiki).
-If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/PekoraStraplabs/PekoraStrap/issues).
+If you can't find anything, let us know through our discord [TBC](https://pekora.zip)

 PekoraStrap is only supported for PCs running Windows.